research-software-directory/RSD-as-a-service/documentation/docs/03-rsd-instance/03-administration.md

 Categories of different levels could have different properties.
 The column `properties` holds a JSON object to flexibly define properties of a category:

 - `icon`: optional; see also issue #975.
 Icons are shown to the end user.
 - `is_highlight`: set to `true` to define a highlighted top-level category.
-Those categories will be displayed in a separate block.
+These categories are displayed in a separate block on the software page and in a tabular view.
+With `tree_level_lables: string[]` you could add column headers to this table.
 For the software maintainer the category headline could have an optional `subtitle` and an optional `description` text will be shown on the right side in the help box.

 For supporting category terms from _controlled vocabularies_ (semantic web) fill the `provenance_iri` column.
 Further read [Linked Data](https://en.wikipedia.org/wiki/Linked_data) and [SKOS](http://www.w3.org/TR/skos-reference).